Medical Anthropology MSc

 Course Learning and Teaching

-Full-time students have on average 6-8 hours of formal teaching and learning contact per week, and are also expected to attend weekly departmental and Anthropology of Health Research Group research seminars, often given by prominent visiting speakers.
-Students also have the opportunity to present their work at the Department’s annual postgraduate conference, and to join activities with other universities, such as our annual advanced medical anthropology workshop with the University of Edinburgh.
-Outside timetabled contact hours, students are expected to devote significant amounts of time to reading, discussing and preparing for classes, assignments and project work.
+Full-time students have on average 6-8 hours of formal teaching and learning contact per week, and you are also expected to attend weekly departmental and Anthropology of Health Research Group research seminars, often given by prominent visiting speakers.
+You also have the opportunity to present your work at the Department’s annual postgraduate conference, and to join activities with other universities, such as our annual advanced medical anthropology workshop with the University of Edinburgh.
+Outside timetabled contact hours, you are expected to devote significant amounts of time to reading, discussing and preparing for classes, assignments and project work.

-Throughout the course, all students meet fortnightly with the degree tutor, who provides academic support and guidance.
-Furthermore, all members of teaching staff have weekly office hours when they are available to meet with students on a ‘drop-in’ basis, or can be e-mailed to arrange a mutually agreeable time.
-Students work closely with leading academics to develop an original piece of research for their dissertation, and guidance on the dissertation is also provided by the dissertation leader.
+Throughout the course, all students meet fortnightly with their degree tutor, who provides academic support and guidance.
+Furthermore, all members of teaching staff have weekly office hours when they are available to meet with you on a ‘drop-in’ basis, or can be e-mailed to arrange a mutually agreeable time.
+You will work closely with leading academics to develop an original piece of research for your dissertation, and guidance on your dissertation is also provided by the dissertation leader.
 Before the academic year starts, we provide information on preparing for the course.
 On arrival, we have induction sessions, including a field trip and social events, headed by the Director of Postgraduate Studies and the degree tutor for Medical Anthropology.
-Students also attend an introduction to our departmental research groups, including the Anthropology of Health Research Group.
+You can also attend an introduction to our departmental research groups, including the Anthropology of Health Research Group.

 Subject requirements, level and grade

 A minimum 2:1 Honours degree from a UK institution (or the overseas equivalent) in a relevant subject.

 References play an important part in the admissions process.